kunjgit/GameZone/Games/Snooze/README.md

 <br>

 ## **Description 📃**
-- The human is asleep.
-The human set the alarm — but the human doesn’t like being woken up.
+- The human is asleep, the human set the alarm but the human doesn’t like being woken up.
-- The human will try to hit the snooze button.
-YOU are the snooze button.
-The human will try to hit YOU!
+- The human will try to hit the snooze button, You are the snooze button so the human will try to hit YOU!
 - The human will try to delay the inevitable.
-Your job is to deliver the inevitable: to wake the human up.
+Your job is to deliver the inevitable, to wake the human up.

 ## **functionalities 🎮**